VAT Registration UAE A Step by Step Guide

 Created on Jun 18, 2021

-Last updated on May 06, 2026
+Last updated on Jun 17, 2026

 By Nikhil Skariah (Author) | Reviewed by Shibi Joseph On Jun 18, 2021

 Ever since the UAE introduced Value Added Tax (VAT) on January 1, 2018, business owners are expected to comply with the formalities including tax filings and VAT registrations.
 Businesses in UAE must ensure that the VAT is properly collected and accounted for to be paid to the Federal Tax Authority (FTA).VAT registration indicates that your company is acknowledged and authorized by the government to collect VAT from your customers and then remit it to the government.
+It is crucial that as a business owner you are aware of all key components of VAT in the UAE.

 What is VAT?